antoniopedrodantas/plog-feup/README.md

 ## Nava

-For our first project we develop a replication of the board game __Nava__.
+For our first project we developed a replication of the board game __Nava__.
 You can consult its rules [here](https://drive.google.com/file/d/1qfZp_uDWRPxPU5U2lN-EGNDfEHkjha1u/view).

 ![NavaBoard](proj1/docs/img/intermediateState.png)

 ## Tricky Triple

-For the second project we have developed a program that could solve [Tricky Triple](https://erich-friedman.github.io/puzzle/shape/)puzzles.
+For the second project we have developed a program that could solve [Tricky Triple](https://erich-friedman.github.io/puzzle/shape/) puzzles.